ImgBotApp/InternetNL/detail/mail/tls/dane-valid/verdict/good_en.md

-All DANE fingerprints on your mail server domains are valid for the mail server certificates.
+The DANE fingerprints on your mail server domains are valid for all your mail server certificates.